bibkeys: github: https://github.com/comic/grand-challenge.org

 A challenge in the framework consists of a set of pages that describe the challenge, datasets for training and testing, the ground truth annotations for those datasets, and a method to evaluate submissions.
 Challenge participants submit their predictions as CSV files or ITK images.
 Each submission will be evaluated using that challenges evaluation method, which is provided by the challenge administrator as a Docker image.
 An instance of the evaluation image will be launched with the current submission attached as a Docker volume, and the container must produce a JSON file containing the score for this submission, which is then aggregated in the database.
 Instances of these images will be scheduled by Celery on an available Docker host, which for security reasons could be inside an isolated virtual machine.

-Whilst challenge administrators are free to implement the evaluation in any language they choose, we have developed Evalutils, a Python 3.6+ package that assists the creation of evaluation containers.
-The package uses CookieCutter to generate project templates for Classification, Segmentation and Detection challenges, provides methods to validate submissions and give feedback to the participants, and to score evaluations using a statistics library designed for medical imaging tasks.
+Whilst challenge administrators are free to implement the evaluations and algorithms in any language they choose, we have developed Evalutils, a Python 3.6+ package that assists the creation of evaluation and algorithm containers.
+The package uses CookieCutter to generate project templates for Classification, Segmentation and Detection challenges and algorithms, provides methods to validate submissions and give feedback to the participants, and to score evaluations using a statistics library designed for medical imaging tasks.